communitytechnology/communitytechnology.github.io/docs/cck/planning/_posts/2014-12-1-popup-network.md

 <p>In these activities we use Ubiquiti omnidirectional <a href="http://dl.ubnt.com/pico2hp_ds.pdf">PicoStation M2</a> routers running Commotion and <a href="http://www.energizerpowerpacks.com/il/products/xp8000/">Energizer XP8000</a> battery packs.
 These battery packs are compact and are able to provide 3 to 4 hours of power to the routers but any battery pack that meets the power requirements of the router would suffice.
 For example the PicoStations can run on voltages from 15 to 24 volts and these battery packs supply 20 volts.
 Refer to the voltage markings on your router's power supply before choosing a battery.</p>

 <p>There are many exercises you could do--these are just a few examples.
-If you come up with other fun exercises please <a href="https://commotionwireless.net/contact">send us feedback</a>!</p>
+If you come up with other fun exercises please send us feedback</a>!</p>
 </section>

 <section id="materials-and-supplies-needed">